-OPM requires that all FEHB Plans comply with the Patients' Bill of Rights, recommended by the President's Advisory Commission on Consumer Protection and Quality in the Health Care Industry.
+OPM requires that all FEHB Plans provide certain information to their FEHB members.
 You may get information about us, our networks, providers, and facilities.
 OPM's FEHB website (www.opm.gov/insure) lists the specific types of information that we must make available to you.
 Some of the required information is listed below.

-• Western Health Advantage is a full service, not-for-profit health care plan operating in Sacramento, Yolo, and portions of Placer, Solano, and El Dorado Counties.
+- Western Health Advantage is a full service, not-for-profit health care plan operating in Sacramento, Yolo, and portions of Placer, Solano, and El Dorado Counties. - Western Health Advantage was created by local health care providers in 1997 who believe health care can be delivered in a managed care environment without sacrificing service and quality.

-- Western Health Advantage was created by local health care providers in 1997 who believe health care can be delivered in a managed care environment without sacrificing service and quality. - Western Health Advantage has been granted "New Health Plan" Accreditation effective December 1, 1999 by NCQA.
+Western Health Advantage has been granted "New Health Plan" Accreditation effective December 1, 1999 by NCOA.

-If you want more information about us, call 916-563-2250, or write to:
+If you want more information about us, call 916/563-2250 or toll free 1-888/563-2250, or write to: